sanskar7447/Loan-Approval-Prediction-/README.md

 ## Problem Statement-
 This is a classification problem where we have to predict whether a loan will be approved or not.
 Specifically, it is a binary classification problem where we have to predict either one of the two classes given i.e. approved (Y) or not approved (N).The dependent variable or target variable is the Loan_Status, while the rest are independent variable or features.
 We need to develop a model using the features to predict the target variable.

+ I scored accuracy of about 80.80% using RandomForestClassifier.